 Acupuncture is a treatment for pain relief, originating from China.
-It has been practiced for over 2000 years for a wide range of conditions: improving fertility, treating anxiety, relief from headaches and musculoskeletal pain relief.
-It has increasing use in western medicine and is commonly used alongside other physiotherapy treatments for pain relief and to reduce muscle tightness.
+It has been practiced for over 2000 years for a wide range of conditions: improving fertility, treating anxiety, relief from headaches, and musculoskeletal pain relief.
+It is commonly used alongside other physiotherapy treatments for pain relief and to reduce muscle tightness.

-An acupuncture treatment stimulates the body to produce pain relieving and stress-relieving chemicals, such as endorphins, oxytocin and serotonin.
+Acupuncture treatment stimulates the body to produce pain-relieving and stress-relieving chemicals, such as endorphins, oxytocin, and serotonin.
 It can also promote better sleep health due to the increased release of melatonin.
 The effects of the treatment can help reduce sensitivity to pain in all areas of the body.
 Acupuncture is particularly effective in the treatment of headaches and migraines.

-Acupuncture uses very fine needles and should not be painful.
-A sharp scratch can be felt as the needle is inserted and a dull ache, numbness, warmth or tingling may be felt during the treatment.
+Acupuncture involves the use of very fine needles and should not be painful.
+A sharp scratch can be felt as the needle is inserted and a dull ache, numbness, warmth, or tingling may be felt during the treatment.
 Often the needles are not felt at all.

-Treatments vary depending on the individual and the condition being treated.
+Acupuncture treatments vary depending on the individual and the condition being treated.
 They can range from a few seconds to 30 minutes and typically use 1 to 10 needles.
-A course of 6-10 treatments is usually recommended, however some people may only need one or two sessions.
+A course of 6-10 treatments is usually recommended, however, some people may only need one or two sessions.
 It is usually clear after 3 sessions if acupuncture will be effective for you.
-For optimal outcomes it is used in conjunction with other treatments during your physiotherapy appointment at Flawless Physio.
+For optimal outcomes, it is used in conjunction with other treatments during your physiotherapy appointment at Flawless Physio.